xcontango/incident-api/README.md

 Sample Django-DRF+Docker wepapp, wired together with a docker-compose file.
 Meant to enable one to quickly spin up a local dev environment that requires the aforementioned software stack.

+It illustrates the use of Django Rest Framework serving a json API which in turn utilizes a REST service as a data source, and asynchronous sourcing of multiple urls via `aiohttp`.

 ## Setup

 #### Prerequisites